skahwah/skahwah.github.io/_posts/2016-12-04-SLAE-Assignment-3.md

 ### What are Egg Hunters?
 First off, I want to thank Skape for putting together a paper titled <a href="www.hick.org/code/skape/papers/egghunt-shellcode.pdf">Safely Searching Process Virtual Address Space</a>.
 This really helped me understand how to write Linux x86 egg hunters that are robust, reliable and can safely traverse the virtual memory address space of an arbitrary process.

 Egg hunters are incredibly useful from an exploitation perspective.
-There are scenario where a small amount of space is accessible in a deterministic location of an arbitrary process.
+There are scenarios where a small amount of space is accessible in a deterministic location of an arbitrary process.
 This space is usually too small for shellcode, but can house an egg hunter.

 Shellcode is then placed somewhere else in the same arbitrary process, however the specific location is unknown.